Louise Schroeder

-Louise Dorothea Schroeder (2 April 1887 in Altona (Elbe) – 4 June 1957 in Berlin) was a German politician of the Social Democratic Party of Germany (SPD) party.
+Louise Dorothea Schroeder (2 April 1887 in Altona (Elbe) – 4 June 1957 in West Berlin) was a German politician of the Social Democratic Party of Germany (SPD) party.
 She was among the 41 female members of the Weimar National Assembly, the Constituent Assembly of the Weimar Republic and subsequently remained a member of the Reichstag until 1933.
 An educator and activist central in the Arbeiterwohlfahrt (Workers Welfare Institution) movement, and she was under scrutiny of the Nazi Party during the 1930s and 1940s for her socialist positions.
 After the partition of Germany following World War II, she served as governing mayor of West Berlin in 1948.
 Until Franziska Giffey was sworn in in 2021, she was the only woman to have served as Mayor of Berlin.